BallAerospace/python-ballcosmos/README.md

 pip install ballcosmos
 ```

-See the examples for usage
+See the docs, examples for usage